 I’m not sure if the economists and other specialists don’t get it, or if they’re playing the fools.
 They probably just want to get on with it, augment their industry, if not the whole system, and keep things moving.

 It’s a terrible idea leading to all kinds of problems.
-The future behind it is not viable.
+The future it promises is not viable.
 If you respect freedom and individual agency, you cannot support such an approach.
 The economy needs to keep up with progress, yes, and electronic and digital transactions need to become a major part of the system, no doubt, but to ditch cash altogether, placing money behind technological firewalls, is a scam.
 A dystopia.
 We’re talking societies in the image of 1984 and Fahrenheit 451.

-Sure, it won’t be as bad as that at first.
+Sure, it won’t be as bad as that, at first.
 The transition will feel natural, and life will go on seemingly smoothly.
 The problems will surface gradually, organically, with the coming generations whose outlook will be limited by this arrangement.
 Their social contract will have accepted pack and parcel the notion that their money is not theirs to keep or store, emphasis on store.
 A generation raised on this principle will face problems down the line.
 The system will have been rigged, tampered with, the founding principles of an open society compromised.
-The way will have been paved for the gatekeepers to apply pressure, using their privilege to commandeer those over whose assets and livelihoods they have total control.
+The way will have been paved for the gatekeepers to apply pressure, using their privilege to commandeer those over whose assets and livelihoods they have complete control.

 Let’s pause for a moment to examine the definition of totalitarianism …